-1.2 What is B100M
+1.2 What is B200M

-OpenVox B100M consists of two parts: the B100MM and the B100MS.
-The B100MM connects Mini PCI slot while the B100MS provides S/T BRI interface connection.
-The B100M provides 1 port of S/T BRI interface.
-The BRI port can be set to TE or NT mode by jumpers.
-This port configuration is detected automatically by the driver.
+OpenVox B200M is a Mini PCI type III BRI card which supports 2 BRI S/T interface.
+All 2 BRI ports can be configured for TE or NT mode individually by jumpers.
+This port configuration is detected by the driver automatically.

-B100M S/T BRI interface card delivers great voice quality in the telephony systems.
-It can provide 2 simultaneous voices calls over 1 ISDN BRI line, turns your legacy ISDN BRI equipments into powerful Voice over IP devices and provides a soft migration path from ISDN technology to the new Voice over IP world.
-B100M is designed for building Open Source systems based on Asterisk such as ISDN PBX and VoIP gateway.

-The B100M and drivers comply with fully GPLed for the Linux kernel bring powerful ISDN BRI connectivity to your Linux machine.
+The B200M consists of two parts: the B200MM and the B200MS.
+The B200MM connects Mini PCI slot while the B200MS provides S/T BRI interface connection.B200M S/T BRI interface card delivers great voice quality in the telephony systems.
+It can provide 4 simultaneous voices calls over 2 ISDN BRI line, turns your legacy ISDN BRI equipments into powerful Voice over IP devices and provides a soft migration path from ISDN technology to the new Voice over IP world.
+B200M is designed for building Open Source systems based on Asterisk such as ISDN PBX and VoIP gateway.
+The B200M and drivers comply with fully GPLed for the Linux kernel bring powerful ISDN BRI connectivity to your Linux machine.

-B100M works well with Asterisk®, Elastix®, FreeSWITCHTM, PBX in a Flash, trixbox®, YateTM and IPPBX/IVR projects as well as other Open Source and proprietary PBX, Switch, IVR, and VoIP gateway applications.
+B200M works well with Asterisk[®], Elastix[®], FreeSWITCH[TM], PBX in a Flash, trixbox[®], Yate[TM] and IPPBX/IVR projects as well as other Open Source and proprietary PBX, Switch, IVR, and VoIP gateway applications.